Russia in World War I: Entering the war

 Nicholas II skewering Austro-Hungarian Emperor Franz Joseph, Romanian cartoon by Nicolae Petrescu-Găină, n.d.

-“Les Cosaques de l'Oural qui chassent les Allemands devant eux”, propaganda image from the French magazine Le Miroir, August 23, 1914.
+"Les Cosaques de l'Oural qui chassent les Allemands devant eux", propaganda image from the French magazine Le Miroir, August 23, 1914.

-The assassination on June 28, 1914, and the Austro-Hungarian ultimatum to Serbia on July 23 prompted Russia to support its Serbian ally against the dual monarchy.
+The assassination on June 28, 1914, and the Austro-Hungarian ultimatum to Serbia on July 23 prompted Russia to support its Serbian ally against the dual monarchy (Austria-Hungary).
 Large demonstrations gathered in front of the Austro-Hungarian embassy in St. Petersburg.
 On July 24, at the Council of Ministers, Agriculture Minister Alexander Krivochein (en) declared: "Public opinion would not understand why, at a critical moment involving Russia's interests, the imperial government was reluctant to act boldly".
 Foreign Minister Sergei Sazonov warned the Tsar that "if he did not give in to the people's demands for war and draw the sword in the name of Serbia, he would run the risk of a revolution and even the loss of his throne".
 On July 30, Nicholas II resigned himself to ordering general mobilization: Germany, which had done the same, declared war on Russia on August 1.
 Opposition parties rallied to the cause of national defense, strikes, which had been numerous since 1912, came to a halt, and crowds ransacked the German embassy in St. Petersburg.
-On August 2, a large crowd gathered in front of the Winter Palace to acclaim the emperor, kneeling and singing the hymn God Save the Tsar.
+On August 2, a large crowd gathered in front of the Winter Palace to acclaim the emperor, kneeling and singing the hymn "God Save the Tsar".
 Most of the demonstrators were middle-class people or employees who had come by order, but Nicholas II believed he had re-united his people and confided to his children's tutor: "I'm sure that there will now be a movement in Russia similar to that of the Great War of 1812".
 On August 8, the Duma decided to dissolve itself until the end of hostilities, to avoid embarrassing the government.